On the maximum degree of induced subgraphs of the Kneser graph: Introduction

 Our work in this paper starts with the following question: if $\mathcal{F}$ is a set of vertices of $K(n,k)$ with size ${n-1 \choose k-1}+1$, how large must the maximum degree of the induced subgraph $K(n,k)[\mathcal{F}]$ be?
 (The Erd\H{o}s-Ko-Rado theorem implies that this maximum degree must be at least one.)
 Put another way, if $\mathcal{F}$ is a family of ${n-1 \choose k-1}+1$ $k$-element subsets of $[n]$, must there exist a set in $\mathcal{F}$ which is disjoint from many of the other sets in $\mathcal{F}$?

 This question in turn was motivated by the beautiful (and very short) resolution of the sensitivity conjecture, by Huang \cite{sensitivity}.
 Huang proved that for any $n \in \mathbb{N}$, the subgraph of the hypercube $Q_n$ induced by a set of $2^{n-1}+1$ vertices must have maximum degree at least $\sqrt{n}$.
 (This is best-possible whenever $n$ is a perfect square, and it implies the sensitivity conjecture, as had previously been observed by Gotsman and Linial.)
 This result is striking, because $Q_n$ has independent sets of size $2^{n-1}$, but going just one above this size, forces the maximum degree of the induced subgraph to jump from $0$ to $\sqrt{n} = \sqrt{\Delta(Q_n)}$.

-Huang's proof is by the construction of a signed adjacency matrix for $Q_n$ which has appropriate eigenvalues, together with an application of Cauchy's interlace theorem.
-(Analogues of Huang's results for certain other Cayley graphs can be found e.g.\ in the works of Potechin and Tsang \cite{pt} and of Garc\'ia-Marco and Knauer \cite{gmk}; for a survey of results and counterexamples in the area, the reader is referred to the latter and the references therein.)
+Huang's proof is by the construction of a signed adjacency matrix for $Q_n$ which has appropriate eigenvalues, together with an application of Cauchy's interlacing theorem.

-The following questions suggest themselves to us: is there a similar `sharp jump' for the Kneser graph, and if so, is there a proof of this along the lines of Huang's proof?
+The following questions suggest themselves: is there a similar `sharp jump' for the Kneser graph, and if so, is there a proof of this along the lines of Huang's proof?

 In this paper, we prove that there is indeed such a sharp jump for the Kneser graph (for $k \leq cn$ where $c>0$ is an absolute constant); though we were unable to find a proof along the same lines as Huang's (and our proof is a good deal longer).
 We prove the following.